 Site visitors can start using your site without having to wait for all the images and videos to load completely.

-Lazy load also saves your site resources as you would not need to send images and videos until when needed; and not at all in a case where the user decides to exit without scrolling.
+Lazy loading also saves your site resources as you would not need to send images and videos until when needed; and not at all in a case where the user decides to exit without scrolling.

-Implementing Lazy Load
+Implementing Lazy Load in WordPress

 There are several plugins for implementing Lazy Loading.
 First, we will show you how to enable lazy loading using one of the most popular and easy to use plugins for this purpose, a3 Lazy Load.